check-spelling-sandbox/materialize/doc/developer/design/20220411_reclocking_implementation.md

 Materialize will generate a name of the form `<source>_progress`.
 If that name already exists, Materialize will try names of the form `<source>_progress1`, `<source>_progress2`, ... in sequence until it finds an available name.
-This matches the logic used for generatic the name of a primary index for a table.
+This matches the logic used for generating the name of a primary index for a table.

 The reclocked relation will be a new catalog item of type `SourceProgress`: